interledger/rfcs/0000-ledger-plugin-interface-2/0000-ledger-plugin-interface-2.md

 Ledger plugins MAY use this object to accept and/or set additional fields for other features they support.
 The object MUST be serializable, i.e. only plain JSON types are allowed anywhere in the object or sub-objects.

 Note that connectors MAY forward some fields of `custom` data from plugin to plugin, but generally are not expected to.
-All `custom` fields that were passed to `sendTransfer` MUST be passed to the transfer handler by the plugin on the receiving side.
+All `custom` fields that were set in `FulfillmentInfo#custom` on the receiving side MUST be set in `FulfillmentInfo#custom` when it is resolved by the promise on the sending side.
 The only exception are properties which start with the underscore character (`_`), which MAY be consumed by the plugin and not passed on.

+All custom fields that were set in FulfillmentInfo#custom on the receiving side MUST be set in FulfillmentInfo#custom when it is resolved by the promise on the sending side.

 ###### Example
 ``` js